Proloquo2Go KeyguardKeyguard AT

 Scroll Bar - Older versions of Proloquo2Go required the user to swipe up and down to see all the cells in a large set.
 If you still need that, choosing Open will tell us to place a vertical opening between two columns of cells where the user can swipe.
 This makes the surrounding openings smaller and is not needed in recent versions.

-Sharing Button - At the right end of the upper toolbar, there's a sharing button that appears when you've set up the user to do social media.
-If you want that, specify Open, otherwise, leave it closed.
+Sharing/Cancel Button - At the right end of the upper toolbar, there's a sharing button that appears when you've set up the user to do social media.
+In Search mode, there's a Cancel button that takes you back to the grid.
+Choose Cancel if you want the wider opening for the Cancel button.
+Choose Sharing if you want the narrower opening for the Sharing button.
+If you want neither, choose the default Neither.

 Material - In general, the colored acrylics work best for apps that provide space between the cells, and should be avoided on apps that don't provide any space between the cells.
 The acrylic styrene is more flexible than standard acrylics and is much less likely to crack when bent.
 It features a non-glare surface, a choice of several colors, and comes with a 2-year guarantee against breakage.
 The high-impact PMMA is denser than standard acrylics and as clear as glass, and will sustain much higher impacts without breaking, though it is still able to be broken by bending.
 3/16" and 1/4" acrylics are standard PMMA acrylics like Plexiglass and Perspex.
 They are more rigid than the 1/8" due to their extra thickness, and they provide more depth to help the user avoid accidental touches.
 Polycarbonate is the strongest material, being virtually unbreakable, and comes with a lifetime guarantee against breakage.
 Allow one extra week for polycarbonate.
 Learn about materials in more detail in our Keyguard Materials blog.